Rail Delivery Group Ticketing

 With the rail industry moving away from traditional analogue and paper-based ticketing infrastructure to a more digital, customer-focused approach, RDG needed to undergo a digital transformation to ensure its technical solutions were ready to support this change.

-In line with the objectives specified in the William Shapps Plan for Rail whitepaper published in 2021, RDG sought to digitalise customer ticketing to improve end-user experience and increase the attractiveness and ease of rail travel.
+In line with the objectives specified in the Williams-Shapps Plan for Rail whitepaper published in 2021, RDG sought to digitalise customer ticketing to improve end-user experience and increase the attractiveness and ease of rail travel.
 RDG envisioned a railway experience whereby customers can access high quality, timely and personalised information throughout the entirety of their journey, with ticketing products that allow them to consume these services in a tailored manner.

 As well as meeting the needs of the public, RDG also wanted to offer services to its members that would allow them to reduce their costs while providing a highly reliable service that’s secure, scalable and resilient.